TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 is added, which *can and should not be removed* from the URL.
 The concept of manually activating or deactivating the generation of a `cHash` is not optional anymore, but strictly built-in to ensure proper URL handling.
-If you really have the requirement to not have a cHash argument, ensure that all placeholders are having strict definitions on what could be the result of the page segment (e.g. pagination), and feel free to build custom mappers.
+If you really have the requirement to not have a cHash argument, ensure that all placeholders are having strict definitions on what could be the result of the page segment (for example pagination), and feel free to build custom mappers.

 All existing APIs like `typolink` or functionality evaluate the new Page Routing API directly.